Graylog2/graylog-plugin-aws/README.md

 (Make sure to replace *resource* values with the actual ARNs of your environment)

+**More required IAM roles:** The way we communicate with Kinesis requires us to store some metadata in AWS DynamoDB and we are also writing some metrics back to AWS CloudWatch.
+For this to work you have to attach the following standard AWS IAM policies to your AWS API user:

+* CloudWatchFullAccess
+* AmazonDynamoDBFullAccess
+* AmazonKinesisReadOnlyAccess

+Note that his is very open standard permissions.
+We recommend to use those for a test setup but further boil them down to only let them access (read+write) the DynamoDB table we automatically created and also to only call `cloudwatch:PutMetricData`.

 ## Usage

 You should see CloudTrail messages coming in after launching the input.
 (Note that it can take a few minutes based on how frequent systems are accessing your AWS resource) **You can even stop Graylog and it will catch up with all CloudTrail messages that were written since it was stopped when it is started a!gain.**